DanSowaru/Sunflower-Saga/Theory.md

   * This one is made by the method paintComponent();

 To reduce the processing speed to match the 60 FPS, we can divide the processing speed (1.000.000.000 nanoseconds) by the desired FPS.

+Smaller hitboxes help gameplay flow better;

+The collision detection is made by checkin the four corners of the visual object we are trying to verify;